Best PS1 RPG Games, You Got to Play Today!

 Chrono Cross did away with turn-based combat and opted instead for a stamina-based battle system accompanied by an elemental magic mechanic that could be used to dramatically alter the tide of combat if used intelligently.

-So, there you have it – some of the best RPG games that you can enjoy on the PS1.
+So, there you have it – some of the best PS1 RPG games that you can enjoy from the original PlayStation library.
 Did we miss any of your favorite epic RPGs?
 Let us know in the comments!
-Maybe the PS1 isn't your cup of tea, here is a list of 10 Best PS2 RPG's to play.
+If you are looking to buy some of these classics rpgs, we do have PlayStation 1 games for sale on our site here.